 With regard to test scores and previous grades for our recent doctoral counseling psychology students, the median GRE general test combined score (i.e., verbal plus quantitative subtest scores) was 302, and the median undergraduate GPA was 3.6.
 The median score on the GRE writing assessment for doctoral students was 4.0.
 The faculty admits students with lower test scores or grades when there are significant compensating factors that are important for determining success in the field.
 If relevant, applicants should highlight these factors in their Statement of Purpose.

 Tuition for a graduate education student can be found on the Graduate School tuition page.
 This level of tuition is often fairly competitive with other institutions.
 In recent years, new full-time doctoral students have been supported by part-time research assistantships through the department.
 Scholarships have helped some additional students, and a variety of fellowships and other options are available.
 For more information, see the Graduate School's financial aid page.

 We will not know the number of assistantships available to next year's students until our admissions offers are sent out during the middle of the spring semester.

 Visiting the department

 Marquette's Graduate School also holds open houses.
-The next one is Thursday, November 8, 2018.
+The next one is TBD.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School Web site.